Returning to work: breastfeeding options

-- breastfeeding before and after work and at night
+- breastfeeding before and after starting work and at night

 - giving your baby expressed breastmilk or infant formula during the day when you’re at work.

 Breastfeeding and returning to work: talking with your employer

 If you want to keep breastfeeding when you return to work, discuss your breastfeeding needs with your employer well before you go back to work.

 You might talk with your employer about breastfeeding before you go on parental leave.
 If you visit your workplace to introduce your baby to your workmates, this could be a good chance to make time to chat to your manager.

 You can discuss whether your workplace provides lactation breaks.
 Try to confirm your breastfeeding or expressing needs with your employer before returning to work.

 Expressing breastmilk at work: practical things to consider

 What you need to express

 - a clean private area (not the toilet) with a comfortable chair

 - a clean refrigerator or freezer for storing expressed breastmilk

 - somewhere secure to store an electric or manual breast pump

 - a power point close to a low table, next to the chair (if you’re using an electric breast pump)

 - a wash basin and soap to wash hands and rinse out pump parts, and paper towels or a hand dryer

 - 15-30 minutes to express milk during your lunch break and any other breaks if needed.